|Colors:||Beige, golden brown, black, sable, cream, white, and patterned variations|

 What’s the Price of Syrian Hamsters?

-The base cost of a Syrian hamster will range between $5-20.
+The Syrian hamster price will range between $5-20.
 This all depends on their color variations, hair length, and other defining factors.
 The biggest cost of owning a hamster will come from purchasing proper housing, toys, and food.

 3 Little-Known Facts About Syrian Hamsters